 - Succession Planning

 - Transformational Training Initiatives

 - Business Resilience

-Claire Lish FCIPD PPABP MBPsS (GBC) PTLLS MSc MSc Hons is an experienced, competent and commercially astute HR practitioner and business psychologist who has worked at strategic level for a number of years in multi-site organisations which have grown fast through a series of mergers and acquisitions.
+Claire Lish FCIPD FABP MBPsS (GBC) PTLLS MSc BSc Hons is an experienced, competent and commercially astute HR practitioner and business psychologist who has worked at strategic level for a number of years in multi-site organisations which have grown fast through a series of mergers and acquisitions.
 Holds responsibility and accountability for developing and delivering the strategic direction of HR, L&D, Communications, and Facilities aligned to achieving business strategy.